ac4mm/Fake-Detector/README.md

 ```
 python app.py
 ```
 After that, you could see different "*FutureWarning: Passing (type,1) ...*" caused by a version of *numpy*.
-You can simply ignore that.
+You can simply ignore it.
 Finally you will see **Fake-Detector** to classify a text of article with a score for a *fake*  or *not-fake*.
 Below you can see a demo image of homepage and an examples score about an The Onion article.
 <br/>